kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 - Pitfalls:
 	-	Difficult to write unit tests
-	- Not thread safe, if not carefull
+	- Not thread safe, if not careful
 	-	java.util.Calendar is not a singleton but is a prototype

-- Comparision with factory:
+- Comparison with factory:
 	-	no interface / interface driven
 	-	Returns the same instance / returns multiple instances (multiple constructors)
 	-	Hard to unit test / testable